Natooz/MidiTok/README.md

 ### Octuple

 Introduced with [Symbolic Music Understanding with Large-Scale Pre-Training](https://arxiv.org/abs/2106.05630).
 Each note of each track is the combination of multiple embeddings: _Pitch_, _Velocity_, _Duration_, _Track_, current _Bar_, current _Position_ and additional tokens.
 Its considerably reduces the sequence lengths, while handling multitrack.
 Generating with it requires however to sample from several distributions and can be delicate.
+This tokenization is best suited for MIR and classification tasks.
 The Bar and Position embeddings can act as a positional encoding, but the authors of the original paper still applied a token-wise positional encoding afterward.

 NOTES:
 * In MidiTok, the tokens are first sorted by time, then track, then pitch values.
 * This implementation uses _Program_ tokens to distinguish tracks, on their MIDI program.
 Hence, two tracks with the same program will be treated as being the same.
-* Time signature and Tempo tokens are optional in MidiTok, you can chose to use them or not with the ```additional_tokens``` parameter.
+* Time signature and Tempo tokens are optional, you can choose to use them or not with the ```additional_tokens``` parameter.
 * [Octuple Mono](miditok/octuple_mono.py) is a modified version with no program embedding at each time step.

 ![Octuple figure](https://github.com/Natooz/MidiTok/blob/assets/assets/octuple.png?raw=true "Octuple sequence, with a bar and position embeddings")

 ### MuMIDI

-Presented with the [PopMAG](https://arxiv.org/abs/2008.07703) model, this representation is mostly suited for multitrack tasks.
+Presented with the [PopMAG](https://arxiv.org/abs/2008.07703) model, this tokenization made for multitrack tasks and uses embedding pooling.
 The time is based on _Position_ and _Bar_ tokens as REMI and Compound Word.
 The key idea of MuMIDI is to represent every track in a single sequence.
 At each time step, "_Track_" tokens preceding note tokens indicate from which track they are.
 Generating with it requires however to sample from several distributions and can be delicate.
 MuMIDI also include a "built-in" positional encoding mechanism.
-At each time step, embeddings of the current bar and current position are merged with the token.
-For a note, the _Pitch_, _Velocity_ and _Duration_ embeddings are also merged together.
+As in the original paper, the pitches of drums are distinct from those of all other instruments.

 NOTES:
 * In MidiTok, the tokens are first sorted by time, then track, then pitch values.
-* In the original MuMIDI, _Chord_ tokens are placed before Track tokens.
-We decided in MidiTok to put them after as chords are produced by one instrument, and several instruments can produce more than one chord at a time step.
 * This implementation uses _Program_ tokens to distinguish tracks, on their MIDI program.
 Hence, two tracks with the same program will be treated as being the same.
-* As in the original MuMIDI implementation, MidiTok distinguishes pitch tokens of drums from pitch tokens of other instruments.
-More details in the [code](miditok/mumidi.py).

 ![MuMIDI figure](https://github.com/Natooz/MidiTok/blob/assets/assets/mumidi.png?raw=true "MuMIDI sequence, with a bar and position embeddings")

 ### Create your own

-You can easily create your own encoding strategy and benefit from the MidiTok framework.
+You can easily create your own tokenization and benefit from the MidiTok framework.
 Just create a class inheriting from the [MIDITokenizer](miditok/midi_tokenizer_base.py) base class, and override the ```track_to_tokens```, ```tokens_to_track```,  ```_create_vocabulary``` and ```_create_token_types_graph``` methods with your tokenization strategy.

 We encourage you to read the docstring of the [Vocabulary class](miditok/vocabulary.py) to learn how to use it for your strategy.